AirTag

 AirTag is a tracking device developed by Apple.
 AirTag is designed to act as a key finder, which helps people find personal objects such as keys, bags, apparel, small electronic devices and vehicles.
 To locate lost or stolen items, AirTags use Apple's crowdsourced Find My network, estimated in early 2021 to consist of approximately one billion devices worldwide that detect and anonymously report emitted Bluetooth signals.

 AirTags are compatible with any iPhone, iPad, or iPod Touch device capable of running iOS/iPadOS 14.5 or later, including iPhone 6S or later (including iPhone SE 1, 2 and 3).
-Using the built-in U1 chip on iPhone 11 or later (except iPhone SE and iPhone 16e models), users can more precisely locate items using ultra-wideband (UWB) technology.
-AirTag was announced on April 20, 2021, made available for pre-order on April 23, and released on April 30.
+Using the built-in U1 chip on iPhone 11 or later (except iPhone SE models, iPhone 16e and iPhone 17e models), users can more precisely locate items using ultra-wideband (UWB) technology.
+AirTag has been available since 2021.

+An updated model with the U2 chip, upgraded Bluetooth, and a louder speaker was released in January 2026.
+It has enhanced range for precision detection with iPhones equipped with a U2 chip such as the iPhone 15/Pro or later (excluding iPhone 16e and 17e), and also allows an Apple Watch with a U2 chip such as the Apple Watch Series 9 or later, or Apple Watch Ultra 2 or later (excluding Apple Watch SE), to precisely locate items.
+The second generation AirTag is compatible with devices running iOS/iPadOS/watchOS 26.2.1 or later.

 History

 The product was rumored to be under development in April 2019.
 In February 2020, it was reported that Asahi Kasei was prepared to supply Apple with tens of millions of ultra-wideband (UWB) parts for the rumored AirTag in the second and third quarters of 2020, though the shipment was ultimately delayed.
 On April 2, 2020, a YouTube video on Apple Support page also confirmed AirTag.
 In Apple's iOS 14.0 release, code was discovered that described the reusable and removable battery that would be used in the AirTag.
 In March 2021, Macworld stated that iOS 14.5 beta's Find My user interface included "Items" and "Accessories" features meant for AirTag support for a user's "backpack, luggage, headphones" and other objects.
 AppleInsider noted that the beta included safety warnings for "unauthorized AirTags" persistently in a user's vicinity.

 In May 2024, Bloomberg reported that Apple was preparing a new version of the AirTag, codenamed B589.